taw/etwng/ui_converter/README.md

 ## CREDITS

-The converter was was originally written by alpaca (Stefan Reutter).
+The converter was originally written by alpaca (Stefan Reutter).

 What you see in this directory is based on alpaca's NTW UI converter version 1.1 from 25th August 2010.